SiliconLabs/platform_applications/platform_pg23_code_execution_ram/README.md

 ![RAM badge](https://img.shields.io/badge/dynamic/json?url=https://raw.githubusercontent.com/SiliconLabs/application_examples_ci/master/platform_applications/platform_pg23_code_execution_ram_common.json&label=RAM&query=ram&color=blue)
 ## Overview ##

-Normally, in the embedded system architectures, firmware is stored in the microcontroller’s flash memory (code flash/ program flash) and directly executes in place.
+Normally, in the embedded system architectures, firmware is stored in the flash memory of the microcontroller (code flash/ program flash) and directly executes in place.
 RAM is a volatile memory and contains nothing upon reset or power cycle.
 It is used to store data and hold the value of variables at run time.

 There are certain situations where it becomes mandatory to run code from RAM.
 For example, when using flash as emulated EEPROM.
 While performing write/erase operations on flash, it is not possible to execute code from flash, but it is still possible to execute code from RAM to have low latency interrupts.

-This example aims to show how to set up a project so that the entire code is executed in the RAM memory using Silicon Labs development kits.
+This example aims to show how to set up a project so that the entire code is executed in the RAM using Silicon Labs development kits.

 ## Gecko SDK Suite version ##

-- GSDK v4.3.2
+- GSDK v4.4.3

 ## Hardware Required ##